 19 .
 Smithsonian Museum of Natural History

 Lions and tigers and bears, oh my!
-The Smithsonian Museum of Natural History virtual tour is one your students will not forget!
-Kids of all ages and grades will be able to appreciate the amazing natural history in this museum.
-To explore the world with its different types of wildlife and nature that has been forever frozen in time will surely be a joy to all kids.
+The Smithsonian Museum of Natural History virtual tour is one your students will not forget.
+Kids of all ages and grades will be able to appreciate the amazing museum of natural history.
+To explore the world with its different types of wildlife and nature that have been forever frozen in time will surely be a joy to all kids.

 20 .
 The Winchester Mansion

 With a recent scary movie and lots of historical mystery behind this house, students are bound to be enthralled with a virtual tour of the famous Winchester Mansion.
-For a small fee, teachers can unlock the mysterious doors to the Winchester Mansion for a one-of-a-kind virtual field trip.
+Teachers can unlock the mysterious doors to the Winchester Mansion for a one-of-a-kind virtual tour for a small fee.
 Pair this virtual field trip with a spooky text or some abstract American History lesson.

-Further, students will enjoy seeing all of the many different doors that lead through secret passageways and those that lead straight to the ground from the second floor!
+Watch Beyond the Ghost Stories of the Winchester Mystery House with your students before or after the virtual field trip.
+Students will enjoy seeing the many doors that lead through secret passageways and those that lead straight to the ground from the second floor!
 This is truly a bazaar American treasure.

-It is no secret that there are so many different and amazing virtual tours that are available right now when normal field trips are not in the cards for both traditional and homeschooling educators.
-However, when difficult times present themselves, people learn ways to explore the world differently while still allowing students to take a journey somewhere else (from their seat).
+It is no secret that many different and amazing virtual field trips are available now when normal field trips are not in the cards for both traditional and homeschooling educators.
+However, when difficult times present, people learn ways to explore the world differently while allowing students to take a virtual journey somewhere else (from their seats).